NVIDIA/accelerated-computing-hub/tutorials/nvmath-python/README.md

 These notebooks can be run on [NVIDIA Brev](https://brev.nvidia.com) or [Google Colab](https://colab.research.google.com).

+There are [Docker Images](https://github.com/NVIDIA/accelerated-computing-hub/pkgs/container/nvmath-python-tutorial) and [Docker Compose files](./brev/docker-compose.yml) for creating Brev Launchables or running locally.

+Brev Launchables of this tutorial should use:
+- 4xL4, 2xL4, 2xL40S, or 1x L40S instances.
+- Crusoe or any other provider with Flexible Ports.

 ## Prerequisites

 To use these notebooks, you will need: